LexiestLeszek/sova_ollama/README.md

 ## Description

-Sova is a web search engine that utilizes power of Large Language Models to return full text answer instead of bunch of links like traditional search engines do.
+Sova is a web search engine that utilizes power of Large Language Models (LLM) to return full text answer instead of bunch of links like traditional search engines do.

 ## Installation